-MARGUERIE DE LA HAYE, FRANÇOIS, interpreter; b.
-Rouen (Normandy) where he was baptized 12 Oct.
-1612, son of François Marguerie, bourgeois and oar-maker, and of Marthe Romain; drowned 23 May 1648 at Trois-Rivières and buried at Quebec.
+MARGUERIE DE LA HAYE, FRANÇOIS, interpreter; b. at Rouen (Normandy), where he was baptized 12 Oct.
+1612, son of François Marguerie, bourgeois and oar-maker, and of Marthe Romain; drowned 23 May 1648 at Trois-Rivières and buried 10 June at Quebec.

 In the month of February 1641 he went hunting in the surrounding woods with another specialist in Indian languages, Thomas Godefroy; they were taken prisoner by a party of Iroquois and carried off to their village.
 The two interpreters remained there for several weeks, and took advantage of the opportunity to become familiar with the Iroquois language.